How to Choose an Online High School

 How to switch to online school in the middle of the year

-Because online high schools are often flexible and don’t have set enrollment or semester start dates, you can transfer whenever you’d like.
+Because online high schools are often flexible and don’t have set enrollment or semester start dates, you or your child can transfer whenever you’d like.
 To transfer to Penn Foster, for example, you’ll need to enroll and then fill out any necessary paperwork with your previous school to make sure you have everything taken care of.
 You’ll also have your previous school send us an official copy of your transcripts.
 With your transcripts, we can take a look at what classes you’ve already completed and transfer in those classes that match up with our curriculum.
-That means, basically, you’ll pick up where you left off when you start your online classes.
+That means you may be able to pick up where you left off when you start your online classes.

 If you’re transferring to a school like Penn Foster in the middle of the year, you’ll follow the same steps but it’s important to note that the classes you’ve started may not transfer to your new school.
 Generally, if you transfer in the middle of the year, you haven’t fully completed the classes so therefore haven’t earned a credit or credits that could be applied to your online classes.
-Any courses you’ve full completed can still transfer in.
+Any courses you’ve fully completed can still transfer in if they match out courses.

 For example, if you finished 9th grade and decide to transfer to online school in the middle of 10th grade, you could transfer in those 9th grade classes but may have to start your 10th grade classes from the beginning.